mitaylor/L1StudiesFramework/README.md

+**L1OverlapTool** = takes the root output of the L1 rate-estimation tool and makes a plot showing the overlaps between each L1 trigger.
+Across each row, you see the percentage overlap of every other L1 seed with that row's L1 seed.
+Works best if you remove any seeds with prescale 0 from the prescale table before running the rate estimation.

+**HLTOverlapTool** = calcuates trigger overlaps and PD overlaps for HLT.

 **JetEfficiency** = example for how to read in emulated and offline jets and create turn on curves with and without matching to the L1 object.

 **RateEstimation** = lists of Ntuples needed for L1 rate estimation studies.